If I wish to purchase my first home but need help meeting the monthly mortgage and other homeownership expenses, is there a program that will help me?

 - Must be receiving subsidy assistance thru the Brownsville Housing Authority Section 8 Program.

-What are monthly homeownership expenses?
+What are the monthly homeownership expenses?
 Monthly homeownership expenses include:

 1. Mortgage principal and interest,